Learn more about the right approach and methodology when preparing a climate report for your business

 Greenhouse Gas Protocol (GHG Protocol)

 The GHGProtocol is a well-known and standardized method for measuring CO2 emissions.
-It divides emissions into three scopes - Scope 1, Scope 2 and Scope 3 - to assess both direct and indirect impacts.
+It divides emissions into three areas - Scope 1, Scope 2 and Scope 3 - to assess both direct and indirect impacts.
 Scope 1 covers direct emissions from the company's own sources, Scope 2 covers indirect emissions from purchased energy sources, and Scope 3 covers other indirect emissions, such as transportation and supply chains.

 The ISO 14064 standard